airbnb/okreplay/readme.md

 ## Caveats

-By default [Apache _HTTPClient_][3] takes no notice of Java's HTTP proxy settings.
-The Betamax proxy can only intercept traffic from HTTPClient if the client instance is set up to use a [`ProxySelectorRoutePlanner`][5].
-When Betamax is not active this will mean HTTPClient traffic will be routed via the default proxy configured in Java (if any).
+By default [Apache _HttpClient_][3] takes no notice of Java's HTTP proxy settings.
+The Betamax proxy can only intercept traffic from HttpClient if the client instance is set up to use a [`ProxySelectorRoutePlanner`][5].
+When Betamax is not active this will mean HttpClient traffic will be routed via the default proxy configured in Java (if any).

-### Configuring HTTPClient
+### Configuring HttpClient

 ```groovy
 def client = new DefaultHttpClient()